JonasSamuelsson/Handyman/src/Handyman.Mediator/docs/index.md

 There are extension methods available for `Publish` and `Send` that doesn't take a `CancellationToken`.

 `Mediator` also has support for filters that allows for code to be executed before and/or after the final request/event handler(s).

+## Configuration

+There is a `Handyman.Mediator.DependencyInjection` package that simplifies configuring mediator and other types.

 ## Requests